alexcash/alexcash.com/_pages/about.md

 ### Play

 I play video games to pass the time.
-I write about it here occasionally.
-Mabye if I ever add category tags I'll link all of those posts.
+[I write about it](/tag/gaming/) here occasionally.
 I'd classify myself as casual, but I **_did_** raid in World of Warcraft for 10 years.
 I was a [paladin healer](https://youtu.be/uWNd-bRRBvY) for the guild [Dulce Bellum](http://www.dulcebellum.com\]), rest in pepperoni.
 Very recently I've gotten into modifying and restoring retro video game consoles.
 I've been working on my soldering skills.
 I hope to share about that here soon.

 One of my cousins is huge on motorcycles, and he passed that bug on to me.
 I've been on several moto-camping trips including two big ones to [yellowstone]({% post_url 2016-07-22-motocamp-2016 %}) and El Paso.
 I've only written about it once here, but perhaps I'll do more in the future.